jniac/timeline/JOURNAL.md

 but for external use not in a loop, we miss an option / flag, for kind of lazy methods, eg:
 Division.get[children]() may need that kind of flag, if the space instance has changed since the last call, then compute the new array, otherwise skip computation and use the current array.
 **WARN** that flag / option should be a number: the time of the last update, given in frames, so a frame number should be propagated from timeline to divisions/heads to spaces
 **WARN** if the option seems to make sense (flag for lazy updates), be aware that implementation will result in a more complex design, is it worth it?
+[Yes it is, see above]

 ### isDirty
 setDirty is lazy, parent recursive: